How to Appeal a Health Insurance Claim Denial in 5 Steps

 What to Do If Your Appeal Is Denied Again

 If your appeal is denied, you still have options to challenge the decision.
-Consulting a lawyer, filing a complaint with state regulators or seeking mediation are all ways to keep pushing for the coverage you need.
+Consulting a lawyer, filing a complaint with state regulators or seeking mediation all help you push for the coverage you need.

 businessOwner icon